intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 _Repository_ archetypes are described in more detail below:

 - **monitoring** - The _monitoring_ repository is a transient store for streaming device data.
 The data is used to monitor field devices in real time.<br><br>Data is streamed into an API endpoint by device controllers (BBC) or a device gateways (EHub) in near-real-time.
-Once received at the endpoint the raw data is logged and held in the logging subsystem, and is available for monitoring devices in the **OI dashboard**.<br><br>The data is produced by a rolling appender and purged after about 6 weeks.<br>
+Once received at the endpoint the raw data is logged and held in the monitoring subsystem, and available for viewing in the **OI dashboard**.<br><br>The data is produced by a rolling appender and purged after about 6 weeks.<br>

 - **analytics** - Datasets in the _analytics_ repository track device performance over time, and enable problem tracing and trend analysis, including predictions.<br><br>Data is consumed from the streaming queue and stored in a relational format.
 The data may be joined with other datasets and accessed through SQL queries for anaytics (OLAP) in the **BI dashboard**.<br><br>Data rows are append-only and never modified.<br>